 Following Leon's passing, Jim Will opened the doors on the new dealership in 1968.
 It was a large, state-of-the-art facility designed by renowned local architect, Alan Liddle and built by Macdonald Building Company.
 With thousands of vehicles passing by every day and easy freeway access, the dealership was an instant success.

 In 1970, Leon's son, Paul H. Titus, became general manager of the company and later succeeded Jim Will as president.

-In 1981, Paul and Jim acquired the Toyota franchise in Tacoma from Temple Motors and moved it from its downtown location by the Tacoma Dome to its present location on Sprague Ave.
+In 1981, Paul and Jim acquired the Toyota franchise from Temple Motors and moved it from its former location in downtown Tacoma to property next to the Ford store on Interstate 5.

-In 1994, Paul Titus was succeeded by his son-in-law, Graham Tash, as president of Titus-Will Ford/Toyota.
+In 1994, Paul Titus was succeeded by his son-in-law, Graham Tash, Jr. as president and CEO.

 Titus-Will continues to serve its customers and community in the Puget Sound area, with many years to come.

 This elegant, Elizabethan style building at 618-24 Broadway was built in 1919 for the Pacific Car Company from a design by Roland Borhek, who also drew the plans for the Rialto Theater.
 The Titus Motor Company, dealers for Ford vehicles, took over the building in December of 1938.
 As Titus Motor Company, and later as Titus - Will Ford, they occupied this building until the mid-1960s when they moved from downtown Tacoma to 3606 South Sprague.

 Titus-Will Ford 2016